Frequently Asked Questions

 Q: Can individual consultants join NAEM?

 A: NAEM recognizes that consultants and service providers are valued partners to our members, so we offer an opportunity for that engagement via our Affiliates Council.
-This class of membership is only available at an enterprise-wide level, however.
+This membership is only available at an enterprise-wide level, however.
 Individual consultants are not permitted to join on their own.

 Q: Is my company a member of NAEM?